hukaku2808/hukaku2808/README.md

 # Hi there👋, My names Luke Hartley,
-### I'm currently studdying Web Devolopment & Design level 5 at VisionCollege.
+### Studdying Bachelor Of Computer Science at Waikato University
 ### 🌱 My dream job is to be a Systems Admin or Network administratior.
 ### 👯 At the moment I'm currently doing a colab project with @lukeponga-dev